Easy Sourdough Discard Focaccia Recipe

 Discard Focaccia Bread Ingredients

-- Yeast – Use dry active yeast mixed with a bit of warm water and honey.
+- Yeast – Use active dry yeast mixed with a bit of warm water and honey.
 You know it’s ready when it shows signs of life, is full of bubbles, and smells similar to beer.

 - Warm water – Warm water helps to activate the yeast.
 Be sure it’s not hot or you run the risk of killing the yeast.